1865 Grand National: Leading Contenders

 Emblematic was made 5/1 favourite to repeat her victory of last year after being declared over her sister by owner, Lord Coventry.
 George Stevens also opted to partner her.

-Joe Maley was considered the best of the newcomers at 100/12 and provided twenty year old debutante, Johnny Page with a dream ride.
+Joe Maley scored 100/12 as a newcomer and rode alongside twenty-year-old debutant Johnny Page.

 Stanton was third in the market at 9/1, providing George Waddington with a third ride in the race, having previously steered Old Ben Roe around to finish third in 1861.

 Arbury was sent off at 100/8 with a now proven track record around Aintree, having been runner up in each of the last two years.
 Charlie Boyce was the most experienced rider in the race and was leaving the weighing room for his thirteenth National, having won on Emigrant in 1857.

 Emblem also at 100/8 had beaten Arbury two years ago and was a full sister to Emblematic who was preferred by both Lord Coventry and George Stevens.
 A lesser known rider named William Walters got the mount as his debut in the race.

 Princess Dagmar was also 100/8 and yet another mare fancied in an era where they regularly outperformed the males.
 George Holman was having his third ride in the race, having previously finished fourth two years earlier.

 Among the dark horses were Tony Lumpkin at 100/7, and Alcibiade at 100/6 who was providing a first ride in the race for his owner, Captain Henry 'Bee' Coventry.